visibilityspots/blog/content/articles/linux/pelican-travis.md

 ## deployment to AWS

-When the website is prepared for AWS it can be deployed using the builtin [deploy](https://docs.travis-ci.com/user/deployment/s3/) of travis.
+When the website is prepared for AWS it can be deployed using the built in [deploy](https://docs.travis-ci.com/user/deployment/s3/) of travis.

 ## cache invalidation